What’s the purpose of the work to improve whitebait management?

 Whitebait are a taonga for iwi and whitebait fishing is a key part of Kiwi culture for many people.
 We need to improve the management of whitebait to ensure the fish and the fishery are healthy and we have a sustainable fishery.

-Members have been invited to participate in the working group because of their expertise in different aspects of whitebait including commercial and recreational fishing, habitat restoration, fisheries management, mātauranga Māori, and ecology.
+Members were invited to participate in the working group because of their expertise in different aspects of whitebait including commercial and recreational fishing, habitat restoration, fisheries and species management, mātauranga Māori and ecology.

 What sort of options will be considered?

 During the initial engagement process, any and all options for whitebait management were considered.
 The options arising from the engagement process included, for example:

 - Changes to the whitebait regulations covering fishing gear, whitebait seasons, and closed areas.

 - Conducting science and research to address knowledge gaps.

 Some of the management options proposed in the engagement process can be implemented by DOC as part of its work without consultation, e.g. site-based management to protect whitebait habitat.
 However, public consultation is required to make any changes to the whitebait fishing regulations.
 The consultation process involves seeking feedback on DOC’s proposals for regulatory change.
 Submitters may also wish to provide their views on alternatives to DOC’s proposals.